She Said She Said

 "She Said She Said" is a song by the English rock band the Beatles from their 1966 album Revolver.
 Credited to Lennon–McCartney, it was written by John Lennon with assistance from George Harrison.
 Lennon described it as "an 'acidy' song" with lyrics inspired by actor Peter Fonda's comments during an LSD trip in August 1965 with members of the Beatles and the Byrds.
 "She Said She Said" was the last track recorded for Revolver.
-Due to an argument over the song's musical arrangement, Paul McCartney walked out of the studio during the song's recording.
+Due to an argument over the song's musical arrangement, Paul McCartney walked out of the studio during the song's recording, resulting in it being one of the few Beatles tracks to not feature McCartney in any capacity.